 - If the 5G ProSe End UE does not have an IP address/prefix configured for the RSC, it obtains an IP address/prefix from the 5G ProSe UE-to-UE Relay it connects to.
 In this case, the 5G ProSe End UE may need to change the IP address/prefix when it changes its connection to another 5G ProSe UE-to-UE Relay.

-The 5G ProSe End UE obtains the IP address/prefix of the target 5G ProSe End UE via DNS queries.
+The 5G ProSe End UE obtains the IP address/prefix of the target 5G ProSe End UE via DNS queries (per RSC).
 5G ProSe Multi-hop UE-to-UE Relay needs to support DNS operations.

-Once the 5G ProSe Multi-hop UE-to-UE Relay becomes aware of the 5G ProSe End UE's IP address/prefix, the 5G ProSe Multi-hop UE-to-UE Relay propagates the related DNS information (i.e. User Info ID and associated IP address/prefix) to all other 5G ProSe Multi-hop UE-to-UE Relays connected to the same MANET using a dedicated MANET Discovery Info message.
+Once the 5G ProSe Multi-hop UE-to-UE Relay becomes aware of the 5G ProSe End UE's IP address/prefix, the 5G ProSe Multi-hop UE-to-UE Relay propagates the related DNS information (i.e. User Info ID and associated IP address/prefix) to all other 5G ProSe Multi-hop UE-to-UE Relays connected to the same MANET (i.e. corresponding to the same RSC) using a dedicated MANET Discovery Info message.
 The MANET Discovery Info message is diffused throughout the MANET using Multipoint Relay flooding (MPR flooding) as defined in IETF RFC 7181 [35], if available.
 If MPR flooding is not available, then the MANET Discovery Info message is diffused using simple flooding i.e. by transmitting a copy of the MANET Discovery Info message on all interfaces except the one on which the message has been received.

 The MANET Discovery Info message is based on the generalized MANET message format defined in IETF RFC 5444 [37].
-The 5G ProSe Multi-hop UE-to-UE Relay initiating the sending of the MANET Discovery Info message controls the propagation depth of the MANET Discovery Info message based on the configured "maximum number of hops per RSC" as specified in 5.1.5.1a, by using the built-in mechanism defined in IETF RFC 5444 [37].
+The 5G ProSe Multi-hop UE-to-UE Relay initiating the sending of the MANET Discovery Info message controls the propagation depth of the MANET Discovery Info message based on the configured "maximum number of hops per RSC" as specified in 5.1.5.1a or based on the Hop Limit if provided by the target End UE, by using the built-in mechanism defined in IETF RFC 5444 [37].

+When a 5G ProSe Multi-hop UE-to-UE Relay detects an End UE is no longer connected (e.g. the PC5 link is released), it may delete the corresponding DNS entry and initiate MANET Discovery Info message to enable other 5G ProSe Multi-hop UE-to-UE Relay(s) to delete the corresponding DNS entry.
+The propagation depth of the MANET Discovery Info message is controlled based on the configured hop limit.

 When MANET protocol determines the route for IP forwarding, layer-2 link QoS and hop counts can be refelected, e.g. with the Link Metrics value as defined in OLSRv2 [35].
 The 5G ProSe Multi-hop UE-to-UE Relay can also enforce the configured hop limit based on the link metrics when building the routing tables, e.g. ignore the route that exceeds the threshold derived from hop limit.

-If 5G 5G ProSe Multi-hop UE-to-UE Relay has traffic for its own, it can use any IP address it owns for the transmission.
+If 5G ProSe Multi-hop UE-to-UE Relay has traffic for its own, it can use any IP address it owns for the transmission.